Phytol: Modulator of transcription

 Phytol and/or its metabolites have been reported to bind to and/or activate the transcription factors PPAR-alpha and retinoid X receptor (RXR).
 The metabolites phytanic acid and pristanic acid are naturally occurring ligands.
 In mice, oral phytol induces massive proliferation of peroxisomes in several organs.

 Possible biomedical applications

 Phytol has been investigated for its potential anxiolytic, metabolism-modulating, cytotoxic, antioxidant, autophagy- and apoptosis-inducing, antinociceptive, anti-inflammatory, immune-modulating, and antimicrobial effects.

 Geochemical biomarker

 Phytol is likely the most abundant acyclic isoprenoid compound present in the biosphere and its degradation products have been used as biogeochemical tracers in aquatic environments.

-Commercial applications

-Phytol is used in the fragrance industry and used in cosmetics, shampoos, toilet soaps, household cleaners, and detergents.
-Phytol is also used in some Cannabis distillate vapes as a diluent.
-Its worldwide use has been estimated to be approximately 0.1–1.0 metric tons per year.